MrWhoami/LibraryWho/Wiki/Home.md

 ### Book Management
 1. Add new books through command line;
 2. Import book list through files in special format;
-3. Find a book through its ISBN, title, writer, pubish date;
+3. Find a book through its ISBN, title, writer, publish date;
 4. Find the number of books in this library;
 5. Find the rule breakers for a specific book;
-6. Calculte the return date;
+6. Calculate the return date;
 7. Renew the return date;
 8. Export the book list.